rkmanga/Technical-Writing-Portfolio/README.md

-# Augmented Classification of text with Watson Natural Language Understanding and Watson Studio
+# Classification of text with Watson Natural Language Understanding (NLU), and Watson Studio

-*Read this in other languages: [한국어](README-ko.md).*

 > Data Science Experience is now Watson Studio.
 Although some images in this code pattern may show the service as Data Science Experience, the steps and processes will still work.

-In this code pattern we will use Jupyter notebooks in Watson Studio to augment IBM Watson Natural Language Understanding API output through configurable mechanism for text classification.
+This code example uses Jupyter notebooks in Watson Studio to augment IBM Watson Natural Language Understanding API output via configuration of text classification.

-When the reader has completed this code pattern, they will understand how to:
+After completing these steps, you should be able to:

 * Create and run a Jupyter notebook in Watson Studio.
 * Use Object Storage to access data and configuration files.